 What holiday (or holidays) are you celebrating in December?
 There are plenty of winter holiday classroom activities that can you do with your students regardless of whether they typically celebrate Christmas, Hanukkah, Kwanzaa, more than one holiday, or nothing at all.

-In a season marked by singing cheery songs, eating sweets and treats, wrapping gifts, and doing fun crafts, check out our list of holiday activities for elementary and middle school students below to ensure your class has a great send-off before winter break.
+In a season marked by singing cheery songs, eating traditional holiday foods, wrapping gifts, and doing fun crafts, check out our list of holiday activities for elementary and middle school students below to ensure your class has a great send-off before winter break.

 Fun Holiday Activities for Elementary and Middle School Students

 There’s so much you can do when it comes to easy holiday crafts for the classroom—the list is endless.
-You can start by searching social media or consulting with your teacher BFF for ideas, but here’s a list of some traditional school holiday craft ideas to start you off:
+You can start by searching social media or consulting with your teacher BFF for ideas, but here’s a list to start you off:

 - Making snowpeople out of cotton balls (and other supplies)